Book with confidence: We're ABTA registered

 If several people have to travel quite a distance, then it is worth spreading it over a couple of days, so you can transform it into a holiday rather than just an evening.
 This is why abroad hen parties tend to be an extra couple of days longer than UK based parties.
+A hen do in Lisbon for example would usually take place over three days.
 You also might want to spend a day exploring the city, shopping and embracing the culture if you're not from the area, so consider this before deciding.

 This might sound obvious, but have you asked everyone in the group?
 There will probably be some mums within the group, that will struggle to be away for an entire weekend, making it sometimes easier to book for just the one day.
 Enquire whether they'd be able to stay away for a whole weekend, as this is always the funner option, but you don't want to set anything in stone and find out half the girls can't come.
 Try and run dates by people first, highlighting two days, then if people state they can only make one of the two days, you could then build your plan accordingly.
 You could even have some stay for just one of the nights, then fit the crucial activities onto this day.